AndyMardell/mrdl-gatsby/README.md

 gatsby develop
 ```

-## 💫 Deploy
+## 💫 Deployment

-Deployment is handled by netlify.
-Push to master and it will publish changes.
+Deployment is handled by Netlify.